rohanyg/rohanyg/README.md

 # Hello, I'm Rohan! 👋
 - I am proficient in tools such as SQL, Power BI, Excel, Python and Tableau.
 I have hands-on experience in analysing complex datasets and strong passion for turning the raw data to the actionable insights.
 My knack lies in leveraging data analysis tools to extract, cleanse and analyse large datasets.
 Eager to apply my skills to solve business problems and contribute data driven decision making.
-- Currently, I am seeking opportunities with esteemed organizations where I can utilize my skills to learn and grow in the field of work.
-I am confident that my skills and experience will add value to your organization. 🚀